 - If at all possible, contact local CILs or vision-related organizations to encourage members of their communities to participate in community-level emergency planning.
 Inclusive emergency preparedness starts by making a space at the table for everyone who may be impacted.

 Over the years, NIDILRR has funded research projects on emergency preparation and safety for people with disabilities.
 We looked at the history of these research projects and the newest efforts funded by NIDILRR in Inclusive Disaster Preparedness – Progress Made, Progress to Come, part of our NIDILRR at 40 series.
 NARIC’s information specialists searched REHABDATA and found 11 articles from the NIDILRR and beyond on emergency preparedness and visual disabilities.
 They also searched for emergency preparedness and found over 250 articles from the NIDILRR community and beyond.
-If you would like to learn more about emergency preparedness and AT for people with visual disabilities, please contact NARIC’s and AbleData’s information specialists.
+If you would like to learn more about emergency preparedness and AT for people with visual disabilities, please contact NARIC’s information specialists.

 Explore all of the articles in this series: